jdbc2012/score-rest/README.md

-RESTful API using node.js framework
+RESTful API using Node.js framework and Mongodb database.

+Provides a score server for games with different score for every level.

 Software requirements: (Linux environment)